Grace-Solutions/Docker-Swarm-Cluster-Orchestration-Tool/docs/README.md

 Main commands:

-- `dswrmctl -config <config.json>` – deploy cluster from JSON configuration
+- `dscotctl -config <config.json>` – deploy cluster from JSON configuration
-- `dswrmctl -config <config.json> -teardown` – teardown cluster
+- `dscotctl -config <config.json> -teardown` – teardown cluster
-- `dswrmctl -config <config.json> -dry-run` – validate configuration without deploying
+- `dscotctl -config <config.json> -dry-run` – validate configuration without deploying
-- `dswrmctl -version` – show version information
+- `dscotctl -version` – show version information
-- `dswrmctl -help` – show help
+- `dscotctl -help` – show help

 For full behaviour and field-level semantics, see `../GO-IMPLEMENTATION-SPEC.md`.

 ## Logging and troubleshooting

-`dswrmctl` logs are plain text lines in the format:
+`dscotctl` logs are plain text lines in the format:

 ```text
 [2025-01-01T12:00:00Z] - [INFO] - message
 ```

-- By default, logs go to **stderr** and to a log file named `dswrmctl.log` in the current working directory.
+- By default, logs go to **stderr** and to a log file named `dscotctl.log` in the current working directory.
-- You can override the log file path via `DSWRMCTL_LOG_FILE`.
+- You can override the log file path via `DSCOTCTL_LOG_FILE`.
-- You can control the minimum log level via `DSWRMCTL_LOG_LEVEL` (e.g. `debug`, `info`, `warn`, `error`; default is `info`).
+- You can control the minimum log level via `DSCOTCTL_LOG_LEVEL` (e.g. `debug`, `info`, `warn`, `error`; default is `info`).

 Controller and node logs include detailed Swarm and storage events so you can